 The Alta River is best known as one of the best salmon fishing rivers in the world.
 There are few places on earth where the chances of catching a 10 kg salmon are greater than here in Alta.
 To try that you need a fishing licence and the chances of getting your hands on a fishing licence for the Alta River are virtually impossible!

 However, you don’t need a fishing licence to paddle in the Alta River.
 This activity enables you to enjoy the nature and animal life as you paddle silently down the river.
-Perhaps we will meet a salmon angler who is able to end their fishing period at 12 noon or one who is waiting to start at 18:00 (6 p.m.).
+Perhaps we will meet a salmon angler who is about to end their fishing period at 12 noon or one who is waiting to start at 18.00 (6 pm).

-We will pick you up at your hotel and drive together up to Bollo where the paddling trip starts.
-Bollo is one of the best fishing spots along the Alta River and it’s not improbable that we will see salmon jumping.
+We will pick you up at your hotel and drive you to Bollo or Sorrisniva, where the paddling trip starts.
+Both are good fishing spots and it’s highly likely that we will see salmon jumping.

 Nature and animal life

-This trip takes us through the lower reaches of the picturesque valley of Altadalen and the Alta River.
+This trip takes us through the lower reaches of the picturesque Alta Valley and the Alta River.
 The landscape here is dominated by coniferous and broadleaf forest and cultural and agricultural areas.
 Paddling in a canoe provides a close-up encounter with the animal life, such as white-tailed sea eagles, various duck species and, if you’re lucky, the king of the forest, the moose.

 A culinary journey

 The trip down the river is also a culinary experience.
 We aspire to serve good food, preferably grilled over an open fire on the riverbank.
-Lunch is included on this trip will be prepared over open fire and served in the great outdoors.
+Lunch is included on this trip and the menu may comprise fish soup, the Sami festive dish biđus, a moose burger or salmon.
+The meal will be prepared over open fire and served in the great outdoors.